joycesim/joycesim.github.io/SimLabExpectations/index.md

 Each term, try to sit down together with Joyce and identify reasonable goals to be completed by the end of that term.
 Write these goals down and revisit them periodically.
-Weekly standing meetings that can increase or decrease in frequencies as needed.
+Expect weekly standing meetings that can increase or decrease in frequencies as needed.

 c)     Email – degree of mutual accessibility – will it include after hours and/or weekends?